 Some of my illustrations are available as signed artist’s prints.

-I drew most of them to tell stories for children through picture books.
-The drawings were created by researching the details of the past through historical resources.
-In the images from The Boatman’s Knot all clothing, architecture, boats, soldiers, and sailors are true to life in Guangzhou in the 1860s-70s.
+I drew most of them as picture book stories, by researching historical resources.
+In The Boatman’s Knot buildings, boats, clothes and people are true to life in Guangzhou in 1860-70.
 The story is a fantasy but set in a real past.
-I did this because I always want to know what things looked like way back then.

 If you would like to buy a signed artist’s print of one my illustrations contact me at firstname.lastname@example.org.